mafaldadias/mafaldadias.github.io/README.md

 In biology, I develop probabilistic models of protein and genomic sequences.
 I am particularly interested in the ways sequencing data from accross diverse organisms and within populations can inform us about the map from sequence to function and the effect of genetic variation.
 One of the main focuses of my current research is the identification of genetic variants associated to human disease and epidemiology.

-Explore our predictions for the propensity of pathogenicity of 36 million amino acid variants across more than 3k human disease genes at [evemodel.org](https://evemodel.org/).

-The code repository for the EVE model, developed as part of "Large-scale clinical interpretation of genetic variants using evolutionary data and deep learning", can be found [here](https://github.com/OATML-Markslab/EVE).
+*EVE -- Evolutionary model of Variant Effects*: Explore our predictions for the propensity of pathogenicity of 36 million amino acid variants across more than 3k human disease genes at [evemodel.org](https://evemodel.org/).
+And find [here the code repository](https://github.com/OATML-Markslab/EVE) for "Large-scale clinical interpretation of genetic variants using evolutionary data and deep learning".

 In cosmology my work focused on the very early universe and its relation to string theory.
 I worked on building probabilistic models of inflationm from string theory, by incorporating theoretical uncertainties within a Bayesian approach.
 I also developed frameworks for computing accurate predictions of cosmological observables from fundamental physics models.
 Software for computing correlation functions of primordial density fluctuations generated during inflation is available through [transpotmethod.com](https://transportmethod.com/).